ADmad/cakephp-social-auth/README.md

 ### Extend with custom providers

-In order to enable custom or not preconfigured provideres you can extend the middleware configuration with *serviceConfig.collectionFactory* and create your own instance of *SocialConnect\Auth\CollectionFactory*.
+In order to enable custom or not preconfigured provideres you can extend the middleware configuration with *collectionFactory* and create your own instance of *SocialConnect\Auth\CollectionFactory*.

 Attach the listener in your `Application` class: